KNOWLEDGE BASE Government - Law In the United Kingdom

 Mediation is either attempted or at least discussed in the majority of cases in the UK.
 Mediation has played a particularly important role in commercial disputes for the past 15 years.
 Arbitration also has an important place in the UK legal system.
 London is a popular venue for arbitration because of the ease of finding an arbitrator and attorneys with specialized expertise in a variety of different fields.

 Most legal fees in the United Kingdom are charged on an hourly basis.
 However, many firms are moving toward capped fees and more detailed estimates.
-There has also been a rise in the availability and use of conditional fee arrangements and damages based agreements, whereby if you don’t win, you don’t pay.
+There has also been a rise in the availability and use of conditional fee arrangements and damages-based agreements, whereby if you don’t win, you don’t pay.
 This type of fee agreement is very common in the United States and is known as a contingency fee agreement.
 Hourly rates charged by top firms in London are among the highest in the world.
-Hourly rates for a decent lawyer in a top firm can run from £ 500 to £ 600.
-Divisions within top firms can charge up to £ 850.
+Hourly rates for a decent lawyer in a top firm can run from £1,000 to £2,000.

 The UK court system has a “loser pays” legal fees practice.
-Those costs can be anywhere from 60%-85% of the winning party’s legal fees.
-In addition, foreign litigants are often responsible for the courts’ security costs.
+Those costs can be anywhere from 30-60% of the winning party’s legal fees.
+In addition, foreign litigants are often responsible for the courts’ security costs, but only if there are mitigating circumstances, such as a court deeming someone a flight risk or if they lack sufficient assets in the UK.

 Government